micro-manager/mmCoreAndDevices/DeviceAdapters/PyDevice/Python_devices/HOW_TO_MAKE_A_DEVICE.md

         self._height = value
         self._resized = True

    This creates a range with minima and maxima that you cannot cross.
-Useful to saveguard your hardware.
+Useful to safeguard your hardware.

    c) astropy conventions.
 In order to get rid of unit errors in your devices, we sometimes require astropy units.
 For example: